czernika/brocooly/docs/basics/controllers.md

 }
 ```

 Sometimes you need to extend not `BaseController` but `AjaxController` - it has its own place inside theme folder.
 So the command would be

+!> AjaxController is currently in development mode so it can be easily changed by core itself.
+Yeap

 ```bash
 php broccoli new:controller SimpleController -a